 Formed in 1789, Stokes County was created from Surry County, NC.
 It was named after Revolutionary War patriot, Captain John Stokes.
 The county is located in the northern section of the Piedmont area and borders the state line of Virginia.
 Majority of pioneers who traveled down The Great Wagon Road would have passed through the Stokes County area to reach their new lands.
 If you wish to read more about our Great Wagon Road series, follow the links here and here.
 The lands of Stokes County were very fertile with both the Yadkin and the Dan River flow freely through the area.
 This will be the first segment of many more to follow later this spring.
 Let the exploration begin as we trace the footsteps of these early pioneers.

 We begin with the Banner family who migrated from England to Pennsylvania in 1740.
-Joseph Banner with wife, Eleanor Martin, traveled from Pennsylvania to Carolina in 1751.
+Henry Banner with wife, Eleanor Martin, traveled from Pennsylvania to Carolina in 1751.
 This trip took place when the Great Wagon Road was nothing more than a trail through the back country.
-Joseph Banner settled along the banks of Town Fork Creek near present day Germanton.
-Son and namesake, Joseph Banner, born December 28, 1749 in Pennsylvania, served in the Surry County militia.
+Henry Banner settled along the banks of Town Fork Creek near present day Germanton.
+Son, Joseph Banner, born December 28, 1749 in Pennsylvania, served in the Surry County militia.
 Joseph volunteered at Old Richmond on July 13, 1776 and he served twelve months as a Minute Man.
 Joseph married May 17, 1771 to Sarah McAnally.
 The McAnally family moved from Lancaster County, Pennsylvania to Amherst County, Virginia and then to Stokes County, North Carolina.
 Sarah’s parents are Charles McAnally and Ruhamah Houston.
 They were married in Virginia and migrated to Carolina after the birth of Sarah on August 8, 1755.
 Charles and Ruhamah McAnally are both buried in the family cemetery located near the Snow Creek area and the Dan River.

 Dan River, Stokes County, NC